 TSA immediately alerted the Richmond County Marshal’s Office, who took possession of the bag and escorted the passenger out of the checkpoint area.

 While firearms may be transported in checked baggage (provided they are declared to the airline, in a proper carrying case and unloaded), they are prohibited in carry-on bags.

 TSA would like to remind passengers that it is important for them to thoroughly search their bags for any potential dangerous weapons or prohibited items before departing for the airport.

-This is the fourth firearm discovered at security checkpoints by TSA officers at AGS in 2017.
-A total of seven were found there in 2016.
+This is the third firearm discovered by TSA officers at the AGS security checkpoint in 2018.
+A total of six were found last year.

 In addition to potential criminal charges, passengers who bring firearms to a checkpoint face civil penalties from TSA.

 For more information about the TSA prohibited items, go to TSA.gov.